Increasing the rent for a private residential tenancy

 If your tenant does not accept the rent increase

-They can ask Rent Service Scotland to check the rent increase and set the rent amount that you can charge.
+They can then ask Rent Service Scotland to check the rent increase and set the rent amount that you can charge.

 Rent Service Scotland must receive their application within 21 days of them getting the rent increase notice.